cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/02_pytest.md

 **pytest** will run all files of the form `test_*.py` or `*_test.py` in the current directory and its subdirectories.

-More generally, it follows standard test discovery rules.
+More generally, it follows standard test discovery rules for unittests.

 ## pytest fixtures: explicit, modular, scalable